About

 Teixeira graduated with a Master’s degree in Fine Art from Central Saint Martins (UAL).
 She was awarded two graduation prizes: a Graduation Art Prize Exhibition at Tension Gallery and The Spike x Central Saint Martins Postgraduate Writing Prize (2025).
 Her work has been included in several exhibitions, including La Hora Loca at The Good Rice, London (2025); A bruta delicadeza at Casa de Cultura Mario Quintana, Porto Alegre (2025); TBF… at Hypha Gallery, London (2024); See it, Say it, Unsorted at Central Saint Martins (2023); Des.view in Brazil (2022); and the Poster Quadrennial Bardejov in Slovakia (2021).

-Initiator of the art guerrilla: Zones of Estrangement
+Participating artist of the art guerrilla: Zones of Estrangement at Highgate Wood

 Bhawana Jain